Hypergeometric Hodge modules: Introduction

+An important application of GKZ systems is mirror symmetry for weak Fano complete intersections in toric varieties.
+We have shown in our previous papers \cite{ReiSe,ReiSe2} how to express variants of the mirror correspondence as an equivalence of differential systems of ``GKZ-type''.
 However, an important point was left open in these articles: The mirror statements given there actually involve differential systems (i.e., holonomic $\cD$-modules) with some additional data, sometimes called \emph{lattices}.
 These are constructed by a variant of the Fourier-Laplace transformation from regular holonomic \emph{filtered} $\cD$-modules.
-In \cite{Reich2}, the first named author has shown that certain GKZ-systems actually carries a much richer structure, namely, they underlie \emph{mixed Hodge modules} in the sense of M.~Saito (see \cite{SaitoMHM}).
 The filtration in question is the Hodge filtration on these modules, but a concrete description of it is missing in \cite{ReiSe, ReiSe2}.
-As a consequence, the most important Hodge theoretic property of the differential system entering in the mirror correspondence was formulated only as a conjecture in \cite{ReiSe2} (conjecture 6.13): the so-called \emph{reduced quantum $\cD$-module}, which governs certain Gromov-Witten invariants of nef complete intersections in toric varieties conjecturally underlies a \emph{variation of non-commutative Hodge structures}.
+As a consequence, the most important Hodge theoretic property of the differential system entering in the mirror correspondence was formulated only as a conjecture in \cite{ReiSe2} (conjecture 6.15): the so-called \emph{reduced quantum $\cD$-module}, which governs certain Gromov-Witten invariants of nef complete intersections in toric varieties conjecturally underlies a \emph{variation of non-commutative Hodge structures}.
 We prove this conjecture here (see Theorem \ref{thm:ncHodge2}), it appears as a consequence of the main result of the present paper, which determines the Hodge filtration on the GKZ-systems.
-More precisely, as GKZ-systems are defined as cyclic quotients of the ring of (algebraic) differential operators on an affine space, we obtain (Theorem \ref{thm:HodgeGKZ}) that this Hodge filtration is given by the filtration induced from the order of differential operators up to a suitable shift.
+More precisely, as GKZ-systems are defined as cyclic quotients of the Weyl algebra, we obtain (Theorem \ref{thm:HodgeGKZ}) that this Hodge filtration is given by the filtration induced from the order of differential operators up to a suitable shift.
+In some sense, this finishes the Hodge theoretic study of mirror symmetry for this class of varieties since we can now express the mirror correspondence as an isomorphism of non-commutative Hodge structures, which are the correct generalization of ordinary Hodge structures in the case where the underlying differential equations acquire irregular singularities, as it is the case for the quantum $\cD$-module of weak Fano varieties (in contrast to the Calabi-Yau case). \\